 In 1957, a new firehouse was constructed behind the original, and the original firehouse was demolished.
 The station was upgraded in 1992, using grant money provided by the State.

-Today, the Hazardville Fire Department is a highly sophisticated public safety rescue system staffed not only by courageous and dedicated volunteers, but by five full-time firefighters.
+Today, the Hazardville Fire Department is a highly sophisticated public safety rescue system staffed not only by courageous and dedicated volunteers, but by nine full-time firefighters.